liupeirong/MLOpsManufacturing/samples/hyperparameter-tutorial/README.md

 ## Understanding Concepts

-Hyperparameter tuning is one of the most challenging issues in Machine Learning, but using the Azure Cloud can easily solve this problem.
+Hyperparameter tuning is one of the most challenging issues in Machine Learning, but using the Azure Machine Learning makes this problem a lot easier to solve.

-Parameter sampling can specify hyperparameter values in a range or random, adjust the number of compute instances to train at the same time, or lower performance training can be early terminated, saving costs.
+Parameter sampling can specify hyperparameter values in a range or random, adjust the number of compute instances to train at the same time, or training runs with low performance can be early terminated, saving costs.

-If you have an existing Azure ML pipeline code, you just need to work on the below.
+If you have an existing Azure ML pipeline code, you just need to do the following:

   - Set hyperparameter values and policies
-  - Add the hyperparameters to be passed over
+  - Add the hyperparameters that need to be passed
-  - Modify the existing train step to hyperdrive step
+  - Convert the existing train step to a hyperdrive step

 Let's take a closer look!